-To add a new column to the existing table, please use the following syntax
+To add a new column to the existing table, please use the following syntax.

--- SQL Alter table Add New Column ALTER TABLE [Table_Name] ADD [New_Column_Name] Data_Type (Length) NULL | NOT NULL
+ALTER TABLE [Table_Name] ADD [New_Column_Name] Data_Type (Length) NULL | NOT NULL

--- SQL Alter table Add New Column ALTER TABLE [Customer] ADD Education VARCHAR (50) NULL
+ALTER TABLE [Customer] ADD Education VARCHAR (50) NULL

 Alter Table Delete Column

--- SQL Alter table Drop Column ALTER TABLE [Table_Name] DROP COLUMN [Column_Name]
+ALTER TABLE [Table_Name] DROP COLUMN [Column_Name]

-In this example, we are going to delete the existing column called Profession from the customer table.
+We will delete the existing column called Profession from the customer table.

--- SQL Alter table Delete Column ALTER TABLE [Customer] DROP COLUMN Profession
+ALTER TABLE [Customer] DROP COLUMN Profession

-SQL Alter Table Change Column Data Type
+Use SQL Alter Table to Change Column Data Type

--- SQL Server Alter table change Column data type ALTER TABLE [Table_Name] ALTER COLUMN [Column_Name] Data_Type NULL |NOT NULL
+-- change Column data type ALTER TABLE [Table_Name] ALTER COLUMN [Column_Name] Data_Type NULL |NOT NULL

-As you see, we successfully changed the data type, length, and NULL handling of the existing column present in the SQL Table.
+We successfully changed the data type, length, and NULL handling of the existing column present in the SQL Table.

-Alter Table Add primary key
+SQL Alter Table Add primary key